redhat-ai-dev/model-catalog-example/readme.md

    - An ollama-based multi model service running a variety of LLMs.

 Each example has Backstage `catalog-info.yaml` file provided with it, that represents the model server and model(s) as Backstage catalog types for import into RHDH.
+Each catalog has corresponding techdocs with it, that provide documentation for the model server and model(s).

 For more information on the structure of the model catalog, see below